Bas-Man/gnotify-to-line/README.md

 ### Note that you will need to set up the environment variables.

 I have included a copy of the two files for systemd which should be located in your home directory under `.config/systemd/user/`.
-You you need both `gnotifier.service` and `gnotofier.timer` .
-Once these files are created and edited you can run the command `systemctl --user enable gnotifier.service` followed by `systemctl --user start gnotifier.service` You can check the status the service using `systemctl --user status gnotifier.service`
+You you need both `gnotifier.service` and `gnotofier.timer`.
+Once these files are created and edited you can run the command `systemctl --user enable gnotifier.service` followed by `systemctl --user start gnotifier.service` You can check the status of the service using `systemctl --user status gnotifier.service`

 ## Notes on Regular Expressions.